 Marketing isn't a new practice (actually it has been around for centuries) but for some companies in the industrial space, there is still an opportunity to completely embrace its effectiveness — especially online.

-For the manufacturing industry, marketing isn't just about flashy imagery and cute one-liners, it's a crucial part of the business that touches prices, product, and sales.
+For the manufacturing industry, marketing is a crucial part of the business that touches prices, product, and sales.
 So it’s important to understand how to use marketing for your business’ success if you:

 - Are interested in increasing revenue